Back

 Other conditions, including chronic kidney disease and autoimmune diseases, can generally only be improved but not reversed to the point that symptoms disappear.
 At least, this is the case as of now.

-How Connected Devices Are Helping to Reverse Chronic Conditions
+How Connected Devices Are Reversing Chronic Conditions

 Type 2 Diabetes